gjlondon/definitive_guide_to_django_deployment/README.md

 build my startup [LinerNotes.com](http://www.linernotes.com).
 I started out expecting that the hardest part would be getting my head around the sophisticated algorithmic logic of programming.
-To my surprise, I've actually had to do very little algorithmic work.
-And Python has existing libraries that implement nearly any algorithm better than I could anyway.
+To my surprise, I've actually had to do very little difficult algorithmic work. [[1]](#note_algo) Instead, the hardest part has been getting proficient at using the

-Instead, the hardest part has been getting proficient at using the *many* different tools in the programmer's utility belt.
+*many* different tools in the programmer's utility belt.
 From emacs to gunicorn, building a real project requires dozens of different tools.
-Theoretically, one can *a priori* reason through a red-black tree.
-But there's just no way to learn emacs without the reading the manual.
+Theoretically, one can *a priori* reason through a red-black tree but there's just no way to learn emacs without the reading the manual.
 LinerNotes is actually a lot more complicated under the hood than it is on the surface, so I've had to read quite a lot of manuals.

 The point of this guide is to save you some of that trouble.
-Sometimes trouble is good.
-Struggling to design and implement an API builds programming acumen.
-Struggling to configure nginx is just a waste of time.
-I've found many partial guides to parts of Django deployment but haven't found any single, recently updated resource that lays out the **simple, Pythonic way of deploying a Django site in production**.
-This post will give you an actual production-ready deployment setup.
+Sometimes trouble is good -- struggling to design and implement an API builds programming acumen.
+But struggling to configure nginx is just a waste of time.
+I've found many partial guides to Django deployment but haven't found any single, recently updated resource that lays out the **simple, Pythonic way of deploying a Django site in production**.
+This post will walk you through creating such a set up.
 But it *won't* introduce you to basic DevOps 101 concepts.
 I'll try to be gentle but won't simplify where doing so would hurt the quality of the ultimate deployment.

-I'm definitely not the most qualified person to write this post, but it looks like I'm the only one dumb enough to try.
-If you've got suggestions about how any part of this process could be better, *please* comment (or even better submit a pull request to the Github repo) and I'll update the guide as approriate.
+**Disclaimer**: I'm definitely not the most qualified person to write this post.
+I'm just the only one dumb enough to try.
+If you object to anything in this post, **help make it better**.
+Leave a helpful comment (or even better submit a pull request to the Github repo.)
+The full text of this post is available in the repo and I'll update this guide as approriate.

 ##Overview of the Final Architecture

-Now this site is just a "hello world" app, but this is going to be the most well-implemented, stable, and scalable "hello world" application on the whole world wide web.
+Our example site is just a "hello world" app, but this is going to be the most well-implemented, stable, and scalable "hello world" application on the whole world wide web.
 Here's a diagram of how your final architecture will look: